sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

    :alt: security
    :width: 60%

-Below are further details associated with each group:
+Below are further details associated with each group

-  * Name : Name of the group.
+* **Name:** The name of the group.
-  * Properties : Key and value pair you need to pass.
+* **Properties:** Key-value pairs you need to pass.
-  * AWS Role ARN : S3 locations which the users of the group can browse and view.
+* **AWS Role ARN:** S3 locations that the users of the group can browse and view.
 Associated with each S3 location is also the IAM role to be assumed.
-  * S3 Access Key : The credential to authenticate and authorize access to Amazon Web Services (AWS) resources, such as S3 buckets.
+* **S3 Access Key:** The credential used to authenticate and authorize access to Amazon Web Services (AWS) resources, such as S3 buckets.
-  * S3 Secret Key :  The credential Secret Key.
-Together, they are used to authenticate and authorize access to Amazon Web Services (AWS) resources, such as S3 buckets.
+* **S3 Secret Key:** The credential secret key.
+Together with the access key, it is used to authenticate and authorize access to AWS resources, such as S3 buckets.
-  * S3 Endpoint URL : The S3 endpoint URL used to access Amazon S3 (Simple Storage Service).
+* **S3 Endpoint URL:** The S3 endpoint URL used to access Amazon S3 (Simple Storage Service).

 .. figure:: ../../_assets/security/group_creation.PNG
    :alt: security